Hamiltonian Floer theory on surfaces: Appendices

-\end{defn} Naturally, we will want to define objects which integrate these generalized smooth distributions.
-To that end, following \cite{St74}, we shall define \begin{defn} A \textbf{(smooth) $k$-leaf} of $M$ is a subset $L \subset M$ equipped with a differentiable structure $\sigma$ such that \begin{enumerate} \item $(L,\sigma)$ is a connected $k$-dimensional immersed submanifold of $M$ and \item for any continuous map $f: N \rightarrow M$ such that $f(N) \subset L$ and $N$ a locally connected topological space, we have that
+\end{definition} \begin{exmp*} \begin{enumerate} \item Let $Y \in \mathcal{X}(M)$ be a vector field.
+The assignment $D_Y(x):= \langle Y(x) \rangle$ defines a generalized distribution.
+Note that $D_Y$ is zero-dimensional wherever $Y$ vanishes and is one-dimensional otherwise, so $D_Y$ will not define a distribution in the usual sense unless $Y$ is non-vanishing.
+In this case, $\Delta_{D_Y}$ consists of smooth local vector fields which vanish at zeroes of $Y$ and which are otherwise parallel to $Y$ wherever $Y$ does not vanish. \item Generalizing the preceding example, if $\lbrace Y_1, \ldots, Y_k \rbrace$ is a collection of smooth vector fields on $M$, then the distribution $D(x):= \langle Y_i(x) \rangle_{i=1}^k$ is a smooth distribution. \end{enumerate} \end{exmp*} Naturally, we will want to define objects which integrate these generalized smooth distributions when they are appropriately integrable.
+To that end, following \cite{St74}, we shall define: \begin{definition} A \textbf{(smooth) $k$-leaf} of $M$ is a subset $L \subseteq M$ equipped with a differentiable structure $\sigma$ such that \begin{enumerate} \item $(L,\sigma)$ is a connected $k$-dimensional immersed submanifold of $M$ and \item for any continuous map $f: N \rightarrow M$ such that $f(N) \subseteq L$ and $N$ a locally connected topological space, we have that